Catonsville Emergency Assistance

 • Coffee and Tea

-• Canned Meats (SPAM, Ham, chicken breast, etc.)
+• Canned Meats (SPAM, Ham, chicken breast, tuna, etc.)

 • Pancake Mix and Syrup